TechEdd/WEPX-Weather-Toolkit-Backend/README.md

 It then converts it to PNG file using GDAL.
 The outputed file is a PNG file containing a 24bit Float array.
 It then converts it to lossless WEBP for the best compression.
 Data then has to be converted back to a colormap on the client side.

+## Status
+This program is still in early stage and not finished

 ## Usage
 **WEPX_Weather_Toolkit_Backend.py** is the main program containing the loop to check and download the file using the other python files.